FrankM1/docs/content/concepts/config.md

 *(Required in production)*

-Once a Ghost publication is installed, the first thing to do is set a url.
+Once a Qazana publication is installed, the first thing to do is set a url.
 When installing using `ghost-cli` the install process request the URL during the setup process.

 Enter the URL that is used to access your publication.
 If using a subpath, enter the full path, `https://example.com/blog/`.
 If using SSL, always enter the URL with `https://`.

 #### SSL
-We always recommend using SSL to run your Ghost publication in production.
-Ghost has a number of configuration options for working with SSL, and securing the URLs for the admin `/ghost/` and the frontend of your publication.
+We always recommend using SSL to run your Qazana publication in production.
+Qazana has a number of configuration options for working with SSL, and securing the URLs for the admin `/ghost/` and the frontend of your publication.
 Without SSL your username and password are sent in plaintext.

 `ghost-cli` prompts to setup SSL during the installation process.
 After a successful ssl setup, you can find your ssl certificate in `/etc/letsencrypt`.